ZacharyChim/atzack/content/posts/2019-03-20--w3schools-lightbox/index.md

 </div>
 ```

 The first image is the thumbnail with a maximum width of 300px.
 The lightbox comes next and is called myModal as it is also a modal.
 It consists a close button, an image, and a caption.
 Note that the src of the image is not specified.
-It will be added by JavaScript, so is the caption.
+It will be added by JavaScript, so is the content of the caption.
 The light box was hidden at the beginning through CSS.

 ### The CSS of the Lightbox